tipech/moe-analyzer/README.md

 The algorithm's functionality can be split into 3 steps, network model creation, vehicle data loading and MOE calculation.

 ##### Network model construction
-This part is handled the Nework object in model/network.py .
+This part is handled by the Nework object in model/network.py .
 The tools NETCONVERT and NETEDIT are part of the SUMO platform and can be used to obtain a road network .xml file, usually by downloading and converting portions of a map from OpenStreetMap.
 The program creates "base components", i.e. Junction, Edge and Lane objects, as needed.
 It then arranges them as a directed network structure and then applies graph theory algorithms to identify all possible paths in the system and especially the shortest paths from entrances to exits.

 ##### Vehicle data loading
 This process is handled by classes in the file analyzer/loaders.py, in a streaming way that would allow for real-time processing of incoming data if that stream was available.
 Because a generator "loader" object is used, it is very easy to provide different variations of loaders to satisfy different needs, e.g. an XMLloader versus a JSONloader, or a loader that introduces noise into the system for experimenting with robustness.